 The specifications of the piano are quite standard for a quality digital piano.
 The LP 380 measures out just over 53 inches long, almost 14 inches deep, and almost 30.5 inches off the ground with the piano stand.
 And when you take into account the piano cover, the LP 380 stands at almost 37 inches off the ground.

 For its dimensions and size, a weight of 81.5 pounds is a little bit on the heavy side, but it comes understood that most people looking for a piano of this kind are not searching for characteristics such as portability.

-And below, please check out some of the best selling pianos currently available on Amazon, and see how they compare to the LP-380:
+And below, please check out some of the best selling pianos currently available online, and see how they compare to the LP-380:

 Voices, Tones and Rhythms

 The Korg LP 380 has a great selection of voices and tones to choose from.
 There are 30 voices housed on the machine, all of them being stored in 3 different banks with correspondent button choices.

 The LP 380 comes with five different acoustic piano sounds, an electric grand sound, six amazing electric piano sounds, harpsichord, clavichord, jazz organs, pipe organs, strings and a choir.
 This, for many consumers of digital pianos in this range, is an amazing selection, as most pianos like this only come with ten sounds.
 Amazingly the piano comes with an accompanying 30 demo songs – 10 of them being songs which demo ten of the major sounds on the machine, the other 20 being piano demos showcasing what the piano can do as a whole.

 The Korg LP 380 has a bevy of engineering features that make it a strong piano.
 The machine is set with Korg’s Stereo Piano System, a decent system which can be comparable to Roland’s SuperNATURAL piano engine or Casio’s Acoustic and Intelligent Resonator (AiR) system.